-Over the past decades, we have witnessed a tremendous increase in tools and environmental datasets that can support EIA procedures.
-These include geographic information systems (GIS) which have become increasingly important as a useful tool in environmental and urban planning for more than three decades now (SCHALLER 1990; MAGUIRE 1991; BURROUGH & MCDONNELL 1998; MORRIS & THERIVEL 2001).
-Today, GIS techniques have become crucial to visualize mapping results of EIAs and the underlying structural measures and allows for the integration of metapopulation theory (HANSKI 1994; 1998) into applications useful for conservation and environmental planning (NICHOLSON & OVASKAINEN 2009).
-A further consequence to the spread of GIS techniques is that the decision-making process for many more aspects in conservation is becoming more and more spatially explicit, such as the design of reserve networks (WILSON et al. 2009) or species-specific conservation management (e.g., RHODES et al. 2006; RÖDDER et al. 2010).
+Over the past decades, we have witnessed a tremendous increase in tools and environmental datasets that can support EIA procedures, including geographic information systems (GIS, Schaller 1990; Morris and Therivel 2001).
+Today, GIS techniques have become crucial to visualize mapping results of EIAs and the underlying structural measures and allows for the integration of metapopulation theory (Hanski 1994, 1998) into applications useful for conservation and environmental planning (Nicholson and Ovaskainen 2009).
+A further consequence to the spread of GIS techniques is that the decision-making process for many more aspects in conservation is becoming more and more spatially explicit, such as the design of reserve networks (Wilson et al. 2009) or species-specific conservation management (e.g., Rhodes et al. 2006; Rödder et al. 2010).
 Species distribution models (SDMs) have emerged as one of these new spatially explicit tools.
-Originally developed to work on biogeography-related questions on a macro-ecological scale, they have since been applied in a wide range of ecological disciplines (FRANKLIN 2009; PETERSON et al. 2011).
-Despite this frequent use in many disciplines, including conservation biology, there are few academic studies that give special emphasis to the conservation decision process (GUISAN et al. 2013) and for EIAs in particular (GONTIER 2006).
-Due to this lack of scientific guidance on how novel GIS-based techniques (including SDMs) could contribute to applied biological conservation, while considering their limits and methodological challenges (POSSINGHAM et al. 2001; ADDISON et al. 2013; GUISAN et al. 2013), confident use by non-experts is hard to realize (ADDISON et al. 2013, but see GUILLERA-ARROITA et al. 2015).
+Originally developed to work on biogeography-related questions on a macro-ecological scale, they have since been applied in a wide range of ecological disciplines (Franklin 2009; Peterson et al. 2011).
+Despite this frequent use in many disciplines, including conservation biology, there are few academic studies that give special emphasis to the conservation decision process (Guisan et al. 2013) and for EIAs in particular (Gontier 2006).
+Due to this lack of scientific guidance on how novel GIS-based techniques (including SDMs) could contribute to applied biological conservation, while considering their limits and methodological challenges (Possingham et al. 2001; Addison et al. 2013; Guisan et al. 2013), confident use by non-experts is hard to realize (Addison et al. 2013, but see Guillera-Arroita et al. 2015).
 Taking this into account, we aim here to provide guidance for the use of SDM techniques, in combination with fine-grained remote sensing data and connectivity models, to assess the potential connectivity of habitat fragments in highly specialized species with a strong dependence on habitat structure.

-Connectivity models are another set of tools that have emerged from, or with the help of, GIS applications and benefit from the same developments in theory, data availability, and computer power over the past decades (e.g., HANSKI 1994; MOILANEN & NIEMINEN 2002; MCRAE 2008; VOGT et al. 2009; LAITA et al. 2011; MIMET et al. 2013).
-Connectivity is generally seen as species-specific as it depends on the behavior, habitat preference, and dispersal propensity of the focal species (JOHNSON & GAINES 1985).
-A useful metric of connectivity for manager guidance thus needs to make a very accurate estimation of the species-environment relationships under consideration of the afore mentioned species traits (FAGAN & CALABRESE 2006).
-Connectivity can be hereby broadly categorized into two main categories: structural and functional connectivity (CROOKS & SANJAYAN 2006).
-The former strictly focus on the spatial arrangement of landscape elements in the landscape matrix, while the latter incorporates some additional information on the species' movement either in direct (actual connectivity) or indirect (potential connectivity) form (FAGAN & CALABRESE 2006).
-It is really important to make these distinctions as data requirements differ and by this, the informational content a connectivity model can provide to a manager as well.
+Connectivity models are another set of tools that have emerged from, or with the help of, GIS applications and benefit from the same developments in theory, data availability, and computer power over the past decades (e.g., Hanski 1994; Moilanen and Nieminen 2002; McRae et al. 2008; Vogt et al. 2009; Mimet et al. 2013).
+Connectivity is generally seen as species specific as it depends on the behavior, habitat preference, and dispersal propensity of the focal species (Johnson and Gaines 1985; Baguette et al. 2013).
+A useful metric of connectivity for manager guidance thus needs to make a very accurate estimation of the species-environment relationships under consideration of the afore-mentioned species traits (Fagan and Calabrese 2006).
+Connectivity can be hereby broadly categorized into two main categories: structural connectivity and functional connectivity (Crooks and Sanjayan 2006).
+The former strictly focus on the spatial arrangement of landscape elements in the landscape matrix, while the latter incorporates some additional information on the species' movement either in direct (actual connectivity) or in indirect (potential connectivity) form (Fagan and Calabrese 2006).
+It is really important to make these distinctions as data requirements differ and, by this, the informational content a connectivity model can provide to a manager as well.